patcky/before-tickets/README.md

 ## Usage

-On `irb` or on your code:
+On `irb` or on your code: `require 'before_tickets'`

-    require 'before_tickets'

 ### Methods

-- Prints a random quote, which might or not be useful:
+- Prints a random quote, which might or not be useful: `Help.me`

-        Help.me

-- Receives a word as parameter and searches for quotes with that word, printing them:
+- Receives a word as parameter and searches for quotes with that word, printing them: `Help.search("word")`

-        Help.specific_quote("word")

-- Prints all quotes:
+- Prints all quotes: `Help.all`

-        Help.all_quotes
+- Shows the magic steps for debugging your local rails project: `MagicSteps.local`
+- Shows the magic steps for debugging your rails project on Heroku: `MagicSteps.heroku`

-- Prints the list of recommended Sublime extensions:
+- Prints the list of recommended Sublime extensions: `Extensions.sublime`

-        Help.sublime_extensions

-- Prints the list of recommended Sublime extensions:
+- Prints the list of recommended Sublime extensions: `Extensions.vscode`

-        Help.vscode_extensions

 ## Didn't work?
 Open a ticket! ;)